-A family reunion is the perfect time to get reacquainted with family members you haven't seen in a while, to celebrate a year of changes and accomplishments and to remember family members who have passed on.
+A family reunion is the perfect time to get reacquainted with family members you haven't seen in a while, to celebrate a year of changes and accomplishments, and to remember family members who have passed on.
 A little bit of planning before the reunion can make the experience enjoyable and relatively stress-free for everyone.

-Ask everyone to bring an updated picture of their family, along with a index card listing any accomplishments or changes from the past year.
-Put all of these index cards and pictures onto a large display, making a small family tree to show how everyone is related.
+Ask reunion guests to bring updated pictures of their families, along with an index card listing any accomplishments or changes from the past year.
+Put all of these index cards and pictures on a large display, making a small family tree to show how everyone is related.
 This idea is perfect if there are a lot of family members in attendance, many of whom live out of town.
-Although many of the older adults might know who everyone is, younger family members might not know all of the connections.
+Although many of the older adults might know who everyone is, younger family members often don't know all of the connections.

 Family Reunion Activities